 Making Buttermilk Rusks

-Step 1 - Weigh out the flour, add in the salt and baking soda.
+Step 1 - Into a large mixing bowl, weigh out the flour, add in the salt and baking soda.
 Whisk through thoroughly to remove any lumps and to distribute the salt, baking soda and inherent leaveners throughout the flour.
 Preheat the oven to 200°C or 180°C fans assisted.

 Step 2 - Melt the butter in the microwave or on the stove-top.
 Add in the sugar and whisk until the sugar is completely dissolved and the butter has thickened and is smooth and shiny.
 You may need to heat the butter in the microwave with the sugar for 20 seconds or keep it on the stove for 20 seconds to gain the correct consistency.
 Allow the butter to cool.